LifeRyuto/azure-docs/articles/dms/tutorial-mysql-azure-mysql-online.md

 mysql.exe -h shausample.mysql.database.azure.com -u dms@shausample -p employees < d:\employees.sql
  ```

 If you have foreign keys in your schema, the initial load and continuous sync of the migration will fail.
-Execute the following script in MySQL Workbench to extract the drop foreign key script and add foreign key script.
+Execute the following script on both source and target databases in MySQL Workbench to extract the drop foreign key script and add foreign key script.

+> [!NOTE]
+> Change 'SchemaName' to your schema name in where clause.

 ```sql
 SET group_concat_max_len = 8192;